 Paper, electronic and other records may be requested by someone who is having a dispute with someone else.
+If the records show information about someone who is not involved in the dispute, they will not be shown without that person's written consent unless the relevant information can be deleted.

-The following apply:
+The following additional points will apply:

-- The records will be kept if the manager is given notice that they may be needed. - If the records show information about someone not related to the matter, they will not be shown without that person's written consent. - If both sides consent in writing, records may be reviewed by those involved or their lawyers or representatives. - A member can submit a written request to see the records to the board.
+- The records will be kept if the manager is given notice that they may be needed. - If both sides consent in writing, records may be reviewed by those involved or their lawyers or representatives. - A member can submit a written request to the board to see the records.
 If the board decides to permit this, the records will be available to people on both sides of the dispute. - Despite the above, the records will be shown or delivered in obedience to any subpoena or court order.